awsdocs/amazon-connect-admin-guide/doc_source/data-streaming.md

 # Enable data streaming for your instance<a name="data-streaming"></a>

-You can export contact trace records \(CTRs\) and agent events from Amazon Connect and perform real\-time analysis on contacts\.
+You can export contact records and agent events from Amazon Connect and perform real\-time analysis on contacts\.
 Data streaming sends data to Amazon Kinesis\.

 **To enable data streaming for your instance**